Rosengate/exedra/README.md

 ======
 - Adapt several PSR's styles and standards
   - PSR-7 Message Interfaces [DONE]
-  - PSR-2 4 spaces indent ?
+  - PSR-2 ?
 - More clarity on HTTP Response [DONE]
 - proper jargon renames
   - 'uri' to 'path' [DONE]
   - builder to factory [DONE]
 - Internal Routing Improvements
-- More type of Exceptions
+- More type of Exceptions [PARTIAL]
-- More clarity on application structure
+- More clarity on application structure [Structure Class removed]
 - Container based \Exedra\Application\Application and \Exedra\Application\Execution\Exec ?
 [DONE]
 - Move \Exedra\Application\Execution\ and all the related namespaces outsides ?
-- Do more tests
+- Do more tests [PARTIAL]

 Thank you!
 ======